 Testimonial: Wynn & the Plain White Box

-Wynn Mallicoat shares with us on her experience with modPALEO during her prgnancy.
+Wynn Mallicoat shares with us on her experience with The Good Kitchen during her pregnancy.

 WYNN MALLICOAT / The Plain White Box

 originally posted 12/1/2015

 Wynn and her family are a great example of how preparation is key.

 Giving birth is an extremely vulnerable time for every woman.
 For a military wife, the lack of support can be a significant stressor stacked upon so many other stressors.
 When my first daughter was born, my husband and I were stationed far away from family, where we had little support.
 I had been eating primal for several years due to an unspecified autoimmune disease, so I required a specific diet.
 Unfortunately, I underestimated much about those early post-partum weeks.
 Well-meaning neighbors and members of the church brought by dishes.
 In fact, the kitchen counters were covered with containers filled with food that I could not eat.
 My husband, on the other hand, ate like a king!
 From this experience, I planned to stock the chest freezer with quick meals in my future pregnancy to better prepare for those first months when cooking was difficult.